cloudfoundry/community/toc/rfc/rfc-draft-domain-scoped-mtls-gorouter.md

 Part 1 and Part 2 are co-requisites and must be released together.

 Deploying Part 1 without Part 2 would leave all routes on identity-aware domains accessible to any authenticated app, violating the default-deny security model.
-Routes must have access rules configured via the Access Rules API to control access.
+Routes must have route policies configured via the Route Policies API to control access.

 Part 2 depends on [RFC-0027: Generic Per-Route Features](rfc-0027-generic-per-route-features.md) being implemented first.

 ### External Client Validation Use Case

-Part 1 alone (without `--enforce-access-rules` on the domain) is sufficient.
+Part 1 alone (without `--enforce-route-policies` on the domain) is sufficient.
 Backend applications handle authorization based on the XFCC header.
-Note that if a domain is created with `--enforce-access-rules` but no access rules are configured on a route, requests to that route will be denied by default.
+Note that if a domain is created with `--enforce-route-policies` but no route policies are configured on a route, requests to that route will be denied by default.

 ## Security Considerations